Jessicavazm/t1w8-Saturday/README.md

 - 'with' statement: automatically closes the file when you are done, so you don't need to.

 ## Different file types
-- CSV File: make sure it doesn't contain spaces between values.
+- CSV File: make sure it doesn't contain spaces between values and before header.
 - JSON File